What Narendra Modi govt can do to spark economy before 2019 elections: Report

 Trend shows that capex-related sectors like consumer discretionary and cyclicals are the biggest outperformers during the last two years.
 On the other hand, telecom and exports tend to be the underperformers.

-According to Duetsche Bank, "relative performance dynamics can be directly linked to Government’s pro-growth intent and actions."
+According to Deutsche Bank, "relative performance dynamics can be directly linked to Government’s pro-growth intent and actions."